aguluman/SportStore/SportsStore/README.md

 # SportsStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3 and upgraded to 17.0.1

 ## Development server